wessengetachew/smith/README.md

 **Live page 1 The Index.html:** https://wessengetachew.github.io/smith/

-**A SoME6 submission — interactive visualization suite by Wessen Getachew**
+**A SoME submission — interactive visualization suite by Wessen Getachew**
 ---

 ## What is C(n)?